gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 #### Separable convolution layer:

-Separable convolution layers with same padding will be used in encoder blocks of the FCN and it includes batch normalization with the ReLU activation function as shown in below code:
+Separable convolution layers with same padding will be used in all encoder blocks of the FCN and it includes batch normalization with the ReLU activation function as shown in below code:

 ```python
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):